"WHAT, TO THE AMERICAN SLAVE, IS THE FOURTH OF JULY?"

 “I do not hesitate to declare with all my soul that the character and conduct of this nation never looked blacker to me than on this Fourth of July!”
 Amidst the blackness, however, he found hope.
 Other abolitionists had called the Constitution “a slave document.”
 Douglass would have none of that.

 “There is consolation in the thought that America is young.
 Great streams are not easily turned from channels, worn deep in the course of ages.
 They may sometimes rise in quiet and stately majesty and inundate the land, refreshing and fertilizing the earth with their mysterious properties.”
-Yet, he warned, “they may also rise in wrath and fury, and bear away, on their angry waves, the accumulated wealth of years of toil and hardship.”
+Yet, he warned, “they may also rise in wrath and fury. . .”

 His prophecy would soon come true.
-When the Civil War broke out, he lobbied President Lincoln to enlist black troops, then sent his sons to fight.
-After the war, he served as an American diplomat, ambassador, eminence grise — the most photographed American of the century.
+When the Civil War broke out, Douglass lobbied President Lincoln to enlist black troops, then sent his sons to fight.
+After the war, he served as an American diplomat and eminence grise — the most photographed American of the century.
 But now he trained all his energy on the Fourth, the Fourth.

 “What, to the American slave, is your Fourth of July?
 I answer: a day that reveals to him, more than all the other days in the year, the gross injustice and cruelty to which he is the constant victim.”

 “Cling to this day,” Douglass told the audience.
 “Cling to it, and to its principles, with the grasp of a storm-tossed mariner to a spar at midnight.”
 For “at a time like this, scorching iron, not convincing argument, is needed. . .
 It is not light that is needed, but fire.
 It is not the gentle shower, but thunder.
 We need the storm, the whirlwind, and the earthquake. . . “